-The 103% weighted payout against the corporate performance goals in 2017 would have corresponded with 103% of the target payout for Ms. Thomas under the management incentive award for 2017, absent the personal performance modifier.
-The corporate formula award under the PRP, prior to personal performance adjustments, for Ms. Thomas, would have been \$540,750.
+The 43% weighted payout against the corporate performance goals in 2018 would have corresponded with 43% of the target payout for Ms. Thomas under the management incentive award for 2018, absent the personal performance modifier.
+The corporate formula award under the PRP, prior to personal performance adjustments, for Ms. Thomas, would have been \$275,200.
 In determining the actual bonus for Ms. Thomas, as with the other executive officers, the Committee reviewed the performance of Ms. Thomas against her individual objectives and also considered the recommendations of Mr. Goldner.
-Ms. Thomas was paid a bonus of \$850,000 for fiscal 2017, modified in recognition of her:
+Ms. Thomas was paid a bonus of \$350,000 for fiscal 2018, modified upward in recognition of her:

-- · Role in delivering strong operating cash flow. - Successful management of the impacts of U.S. tax reform and implementation of tax planning initiatives, - · Support in driving the Company's growth in revenues. - Role in delivering the Company's sixteenth consecutive year of underlying earnings per share growth. - · Role in delivering TSR growth relative to identified peer group companies.

-- · Contributions to the ongoing return of capital to shareholders, through both the quarterly cash dividend and share repurchase programs. - Successful management of the Company's hedging program. - Successful management of the Company's enterprise risk management (ERM) efforts. - Implementation of global information technology enhancements, including the Company's product to market initiative. - Continued development of a best in class global finance function.
+- · Role in delivering strong operating cash flow. - Support for the investment in and launch of MAGIC: THE GATHERING ARENA. - · Successful management of the impacts of U.S. tax reform and implementation of tax planning initiatives. - Role in the profitable expansion of the Company's business with Paramount Pictures. - · Role in the completion of the acquisition of the POWER RANGERS brand. - Contributions to the strong ongoing return of capital to shareholders, through both the quarterly cash dividend and share repurchase programs. - · Leadership of the Company' global business services project to streamline business processes and deliver efficiencies. - · Continued development of a best in class global finance function.

 Performance Metric Adjustments and Exclusions to Accurately Measure Management's Performance.
-At the time the performance goals were set at the beginning of 2017, the Committee provided that certain events that might occur during the performance period would not be taken into account in determining the Company's performance against these targets.
+At the time the performance goals were set at the beginning of 2018, the Committee provided that certain events that might occur during the performance period would not be taken into account in determining the Company's performance against these targets.
 The Committee adjusts for such one-time events as it deems appropriate.
 Such exclusions included the impact of any acquisitions or dispositions consummated by the Company during the year that had a total acquisition or sale price, as applicable, of \$100 million or more, the impact of any major discrete restructuring activities undertaken by the Company after the performance goals are set which result in aggregate costs or charges to the Company of \$10 million or more, changes to the US tax code that would impact cash flow, impact operating profit and/or tax expense by more than \$25 million or more, as well as any changes in exchange rates with an impact to revenues of greater than \$100 million from the rates in effect at the beginning of the performance period.